cuongtm2012/Film_Flex_Release/scripts/deployment/README.md

-# FilmFlex Deployment Scripts - Optimized v2.0
+# PhimGG Deployment Scripts - Optimized v2.0

 ## 📋 Overview

-This optimized deployment system eliminates redundancy and provides a comprehensive, well-organized approach to FilmFlex deployment and maintenance.
+This optimized deployment system eliminates redundancy and provides a comprehensive, well-organized approach to PhimGG deployment and maintenance.
 All scripts now use shared common functions and follow consistent patterns.

 ## 🏗️ Architecture